Just Shapes & Beats Accessibility Report

 For practice you can play in Playlist mode with the songs you have already unlocked.
 To play for fun only, Party mode lets you play without consequences for dying.

-We've documented 2 accessibility features for Difficulty in Just Shapes & Beats which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Just Shapes & Beats which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

 Adjustable Anytime: You can adjust the difficulty while playing, without having to restart the level you are on.
 This enables you to quickly adjust the game to suit your needs and see the difference immediately.